Nitrogen, phosphorus, calcium, iron… plants need nutrients to grow. Yellowing leaves might be due to lack of one of them!

 What is iron chlorosis?

-Chlorosis reveals a nutrient deficiency for the plant.
+Chlorosis is a disease that reveals a nutrient deficiency for the plant.
 In fact, different types of chlorosis may impact various plants.
 Iron chlorosis is due to the plant not absorbing enough iron.
 There are two main causes.
 Either the soil itself doesn’t have enough iron it it, or the plant is having trouble harvesting the iron from the soil even if it’s plentiful there, for whatever reason.
 Often, gardeners mention that nitrogen, phosphorus and potassium are the key nutrients for plants to grow, but iron is also part of that short list!
 Indeed, the green pigment that chlorophyll uses to catch light includes iron as a crucial building block.
 Plants only need minute amounts of it, but they cannot survive without iron.

 Which plants are vulnerable to iron deficiency?